karupanerura/MySQL-Dump-Parser-XS/README.md

 ### `new()`

 Creates a new parser instance.
-This manages parsing states amd table's meta information in the parsing context.
+This manages parsing states and table's meta information in the parsing context.

 ## INSTANCE METHODS